On This Page[Hide][Show]

 - Master Inland – 25, 50 OR 100 GROSS TONS;

-Generally speaking, the crew members of a boat must be physically fit and free of disabling illness and injury.
+In general, the boat’s crew must be physically fit and free of disabling illness or injury.
 However, loss of a professional license alone may not be enough to qualify for disability insurance benefits.

-Challenges Boat Captains Face When Filing for Long-Term Disability
+Challenges Boat Captains Face When Filing a Long-Term Disability Claim

 If a boat captain is unable to perform their duties, they may qualify for long-term disability insurance benefits.
-However, since boat captains are well compensated, they may have a hard time obtaining claim approval.
+However, because boat captains are well compensated, they may have a difficult time getting a claim approved.
 Despite the risk involved in their work, boat captains often face challenges when filing long-term disability claims.

-This is because the insurance carrier is viewing the case from a financial standpoint.
-They do not want to pay a high monthly benefit month after month or year after year.
+This is because the insurance carrier looks at the case from a financial standpoint.
+They do not want to pay a large monthly benefit month after month or year after year.
 The longer you are expected to be out of work, the more the insurance company will scrutinize your claim.
-This process can be time-consuming and overwhelming.
+The process can be time-consuming and overwhelming.

 Tips for a Successful Disability Insurance Claim